ujjwal95/bloomberg_editorial_classifier/src/eda/author_viz/README.md

 Visualising the top authors contributing to the non-regular type of articles across sources.
 We try to visualise who are the top authors contributing to the articles of non-regular type here.

 Chart type 3:
-Here we try to visualise the top authors for each source.
+Here we try to visualise the top authors for each newspaper source.

 Chart type 4:
 We try to visualise which newspapers are the top contributors for:
 1. Regular stories
-2. Editorils
+2. Editorials
 3. Opinions
 4. Op-Ed
 5. Guest articles